 - Doggie tooth brush and tooth paste.
 Just like with humans, keeping your dog’s teeth healthy and clean can help his overall health.
 Never use human toothbrushes, which are too stiff (even the soft ones) or human toothpaste (which can be toxic).

 - Ear wash.
 You’ll need cotton balls and an ear wash specifically designed for ear washing.
 Be careful not to plunge the cotton balls (or any object) into your dog's ears.

-Looking for dog grooming supplies you need?
+Find the dog grooming supplies you need.
 Shop now >